Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Lifespan: Perennial.

-Leaf retention: Evergreen but freeze- and drought-deciduous.
+Leaf retention: Evergreen but drought-deciduous.
+Dies to the ground in freezes.

 Growth rate: Moderate to rapid.

-Mature Size: 3-4' high and 2-3' wide.
+Mature Size: 3-4' (90-120cm) high and 2-3' (60-90cm) wide.

-Flowers: Red to orange, narrow, tubular, with narrow lower lip and horizontal upper lip, on terminal spikes, edible.
+Flowers: Red to orange, narrow, tubular, with a narrow lower lip and horizontal upper lip, on terminal spikes, edible.

 Bloom: Spring into fall or fall into spring, depending on local climate.
-It tends to bloom heavily, then lightly, in alternate years.

 Leaves: Green, ovate, serrated margins, softly fuzzy, pineapple-scented, especially when crushed, edible.

-Stems: Square cross-section, no thorns.
+Stems: Square cross-section, stiff, upright.

 Roots: Spreads by rhizomes.
 Somewhat invasive.